sillyhatxu/algorithm-go/codesignal/ArcadeUniverse/4.adjacentElementsProduct/README.md

 # adjacentElementsProduct

-Given the string, check if it is a palindrome.
+Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.

 Example

-For inputString = "aabaa", the output should be checkPalindrome(inputString) = true;
-For inputString = "abac", the output should be checkPalindrome(inputString) = false;
-For inputString = "a", the output should be checkPalindrome(inputString) = true.
+For inputArray = [3, 6, -2, -5, 7, 3], the output should be
+adjacentElementsProduct(inputArray) = 21.

+7 and 3 produce the largest product.

 Input/Output

 [execution time limit] 4 seconds (go)

-[input] string inputString
+[input] array.integer inputArray

-A non-empty string consisting of lowercase characters.
+An array of integers containing at least two elements.

 Guaranteed constraints:
+2 ≤ inputArray.length ≤ 10,
-1 ≤ inputString.length ≤ 105.
+-1000 ≤ inputArray[i] ≤ 1000.

-[output] boolean
+[output] integer

-true if inputString is a palindrome, false otherwise.
+The largest product of adjacent elements.
 [Go] Syntax Tips

 // Prints help message to the console